Cardinal-Space-Mining/ControlsOnboardingResources/ROS/README.md

 ## Examples and Tutorials
 In this directory will be many different tutorials and challenges to complete to learn how to use ROS and examples of how are system may work.

+### Demo 1
+In demo 1 you will build a subscriber/publisher "Hello World!" program.
+The publisher will continue to send messages saying "Hello World!" with a counter.
+The subsciber will then receive the message and print to console.
+This is a simple rudimentary communication method that is a common tutorial.